Arize-ai/client_python/src/arize/_generated/api_client/docs/ExperimentsApi.md

     # Create an instance of the API class
     api_instance = arize._generated.api_client.ExperimentsApi(api_client)
     dataset_id = 'dataset_id_example' # str | Filter experiments to a particular dataset ID (optional)
     name = 'name_example' # str | Case-insensitive substring filter on the resource name.
 Returns only resources whose name contains the given string.
-For example, `name=prod` matches \"production\", \"my-prod-dataset\", etc. When omitted, no name filter is applied and all resources are returned.  (optional) limit = 50 # int | Maximum items to return (optional) (default to 50) cursor = 'cursor_example' # str | Opaque pagination cursor returned from a previous response (`pagination.next_cursor`).
+For example, `name=prod` matches \"production\", \"my-prod-dataset\", etc. If omitted, no name filtering is applied and all resources are returned.  (optional) limit = 50 # int | Maximum items to return (optional) (default to 50) cursor = 'cursor_example' # str | Opaque pagination cursor returned from a previous response (`pagination.next_cursor`).
 Treat it as an unreadable token; do not attempt to parse or construct it.  (optional)